GE Dash 8-40CM

-The GE C40-8M is a 6-axle diesel locomotive built by GE Transportation Systems from 1990 to 1994.
-It is part of the GE Dash 8 Series of freight locomotives, and is often referred to as a Dash 8-40CM.
+The GE C40-8M was a 6-axle diesel locomotive built by GE Transportation Systems from 1990 to 1994.
+It was part of the GE Dash 8 Series of freight locomotives, and was often referred to as a Dash 8-40CM.

 Mechanically identical to the Dash 8-40CW, the Dash 8-40CM was constructed only for Canadian railways, with a production total of 84 units.
-It is distinguished from the Dash 8-40CW by the addition of a full-width "Draper Taper" style cowl body, of which they are the last locomotives built with this feature, and the use of a Canadian-specific nose and windshield configuration.
+It was distinguished from the Dash 8-40CW by the addition of a full-width "Draper Taper" style cowl body, of which they were the last locomotives built with this feature, and the use of a Canadian-specific nose and windshield configuration.
 The trucks also differ; all units built ride on Dofasco Hi-Ad trucks identical to locomotives built by Montreal Locomotive Works, Bombardier, and Morrison-Knudsen.

 Technical

 The Dash 8-40CM is powered by a 4000 hp 7FDL-16 diesel engine driving a GE GMG187 main alternator.
 The power generated by the main alternator drives six GE 752AG or 752AH direct current traction motors, each with a gear ratio of 83:20 and connected to 40 in wheels which allow the Dash 8-40CM a maximum speed of 70 mph (110 km/h).

 Depending on customer options, the Dash 8-40CM carries approximately 5000 gal of diesel fuel, 410 gal of lubricating oil, and 380 gal of coolant.
 Like most North American diesel locomotives, the Dash 8-40CM uses normal water for cooling.
 The Dash 8-40CM has a tractive effort rating of 108600 lbf at 11 mi/h.
 Overall dimensions for the Dash 8-40CM are 70 ft 8 in in Length, 15 ft 4 in in height and 10 ft 2 in in width.